naiyeleo/ABS/README.md

 This is repository for paper ABS: Scanning Neural Networks for Back-doors by  Artificial Brain Stimulation.

 The repo contains two parts.
-The source code of ABS pytorch version used in TrojAI competition and the binary code of ABS tensorflow+keras version.
+The source code of ABS pytorch version used in TrojAI competition and the source code of ABS tensorflow+keras version.

 ## The source code of ABS pytorch version